Links recommended by AvioConsult

 Handbook Section 21

-Pitot-Statics and the Standard Atmosphere, USAFTPS, 4th edition (jul 2020) is also available for download
+Pitot-Statics and the Standard Atmosphere, USAFTPS, 4th edition (Jul 2020).

 During and following World War II, Test Pilot Schools were